fjames86/frpc/README.md

 versions of its interface, with each version having a different set of functions/arguments.
 Each procedure in the interface is also given a unique integer.
 Together these 3 integers define the procedure identifier.

-In FRPC, both clients and servers must define the interface.
+In frpc, both clients and servers must define the interface.
 This supplies argument and result types.
 Servers must additionally implement handlers for each procedure they wish to support.

 For instance, a client should write: